Wall Street coasts toward the finish of its best week in the last 5

 NEW YORK — (AP) — Wall Street is coasting toward the finish of its best week in the last five on Friday as U.S. stocks hang near their record levels.

-The S&P 500 was virtually unchanged after setting an all-time high for the third straight day.
-The Dow Jones Industrial Average was down 51 points, or 0.1%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 slipped 0.1% from the all-time high it set the day before.
+The Dow Jones Industrial Average was down 117 points, or 0.3%, as of 10:15 a.m.
+Eastern time, and the Nasdaq composite was 0.2% higher.
 Both likewise set records the day before.

 Stocks have rallied with expectations that the Federal Reserve will cut its main interest rate for the first time this year at its meeting next week.
 Such a move would give the economy a kickstart, and mortgage rates have already dropped in anticipation of it.